![]() | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 ---|---|---|---|

-UK CAA (non-FCL) PPL | SEP | PMD or LAPL medical | The basic rule is that from 8th April 2020, a non-FCL PPL (eg: pre JAA CAA PPL) is not valid in Part21 aircraft or EASA permit aircraft at all, whatever the medical, whatever the rating, EXCEPT under the terms and restrictions of an exemption issued in March 2021 for restricted use up to 30th June 2021.
-See my 'one sheet catch up' pdf on this website for ORS4-1471..
-With this level of medical, the combination is valid in non-Part21 aircraft as if it is a UK CAA PPL (Non FCL) with SSEA rating (see above) but with the following additions: SEP Aircraft up to 5700kg allowed UNLESS the medical restricts to lower MAUM (eg: pilot has a LAPL medical). |
+UK CAA (non-FCL) PPL | SEP | PMD or LAPL medical (ie: Not class 2) | Old PPLs with SEP ratings are now valid in both non Part 21 aircraft and Part 21 aircraft, but if flying the latter, it needs to be an aircraft that could be flown by a LAPL(A) pilot.
+With this level of medical, the combination is valid in non-Part21 aircraft as if it is a UK CAA PPL (Non FCL) with SSEA rating (see above) but with the following additions: SEP Aircraft up to 5700kg allowed UNLESS the medical restricts to lower MAUM (eg: pilot has a LAPL medical or the max 2000kg PMD).
+UK Airspace only unless permitted by foreign authority (*). |

 UK CAA (non-FCL) PPL | SEP | Class 1 or 2 medical |

-ICAO compliant licence combination valid in non-EASA
+ICAO compliant licence combination valid in G registration non-Part 21 aircraft.

-UK FCL PPL or UK LAPL | SEP | PMD | For flying suitable G-reg aircraft (part 21 or not) with UK issued FCL licence but only in UK airspace (without specific permission), this became a permanent combination for part 21 aircraft on 28/1/2021 due to a law change.
-However, see warnings in the text before this table, there are some issues about 2000kg-limit PMDs that are being worked on, but there are no issues if you can get, or already have, the 5700kg weight limit PMD.
-This combination is also legal in non part 21 aircraft, see Air Navigation Order Articles 162, 150 & 163. |
+UK FCL PPL or UK LAPL | SEP (rating or privilege) | PMD | For flying suitable G-reg aircraft (part 21 or not) with UK issued FCL licence but only in UK airspace (without specific permission*), this became a permanent possible combination for part 21 aircraft on 28/1/2021 due to a law change.
+This combination is also legal in non part 21 aircraft, if you want to know how, see Air Navigation Order Articles 162, 150 & 163. |

 JAA PPL | ANY | ANY | This cannot be valid as the expiry date of all 5 year JAA licences has now passed.
 However, a JAA licence can be resurrected (renewed) as a UK FCL licence. |